Sequential Change Detection in Correlation Structures with Window-Limited Statistics

-Thus, for this setting, the best detection approach is to use a small window size along with knock-off enhancements.
+Thus, for this setting, the better detection approach is to use a small window size 20 along with knock-off enhancements.

 Figure~\ref{fig:non-sparse2} compares the ADDs of different methods in Case 2.
-Comparing (a) with (b) of Figure~\ref{fig:non-sparse1}, as the dense level drops from 1 to 0.2449, the ADD of WL-Sum increases from 47.2 to 75.6, indicating a more challenging detection situation when the change becomes scarce.
-Moreover, (a) and (b) differ in window size, with little impact on ADD, showing that window size has little influence in this case.
-But SMOTE can reduce detection delay when $w$ is larger.
-Figures (a), (c), and (d) show that as $p$ grows, the ADD decreases, further demonstrating the effectiveness of our proposed method in dealing with large-dimensional data.
+Comparing Figure~\ref{fig:non-sparse2} (a) with Figure~\ref{fig:non-sparse1} (b), as the dense level drops from 1 to 0.2449, the ADD of WL-Sum increases from 47.2 to 75.6, indicating a more challenging detection situation when the change becomes scarce.
+Moreover, (a) and (b) differ in window size, with little impact on ADD, showing that the smaller window size 20 suffices for detecting the change and we do not necessarily need to adopt a larger window in this case.
+But SMOTE can reduce the detection delay when $w$ is larger.
+Figure~\ref{fig:non-sparse2} (a), (c), and (d) show that as $p$ increases, the ADD decreases, further demonstrating the effectiveness of our proposed method in dealing with large-dimensional data.